Leody Taveras Player Props: Rangers vs. Astros

 Astros Pitching Rankings (2022)

-- Brown (1-0) makes the start for the Astros, his third of the season.
+- Valdez makes the start for the Astros, his fourth of the season.
+He is 1-1 with a 1.89 ERA and 18 strikeouts through 19 2/3 innings pitched.

-- In his most recent time out on Sunday, the righty tossed seven innings against the Minnesota Twins, giving up no earned runs while surrendering two hits.
+- In his most recent time out on Monday, the lefty threw seven innings against the Pittsburgh Pirates, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.